solidjs-community/solid-primitives/packages/filesystem/README.md

 A primitive that allows to manage different file system access methods:

-* `createFileSystem` - Provides a reactive interface to one of the file system adapters
+* `createFileSystem` - Provides a reactive interface to one of the file system adapters - a convenience method that calls the correct wrapper
+* `createSyncFileSystem` - Wraps a synchronous file system adapter like `makeNoFileSystem` or `makeVirtualFileSystem` in a reactive interface
+* `createAsyncFileSystem` - Adds a reactive layer to an asynchronous file system adapter
 * `makeNoFileSystem` - Adapter that provides a synchronous mock file system
 * `makeNoAsyncFileSystem` - Adapter that provides an asynchronous mock file system
 * `makeVirtualFileSystem` - Adapter that provides a virtual file system that doubles as FsMap for `typescript-vfs` with its `.toMap()` method.